aya49/202105_sfu_cmpt_127/labs/07/README.md

     - Preferably, print an explanatory error message on stdout describing the problem you discovered.
     - You may produce (a sensible amount) of other text output on stdout or stderr.
 Try to make the text output helpful for yourself or an instructor/TA/peer-tutor helping you.

-Try it yourself first; then verify your solution with your solution to the next practice problem :).
+Try it yourself first; then verify your solution with the solution to the next practice problem :).

 ## Practice 02